Created before Nov 2016

 Share this page:

-The Bank of Nova Scotia (commonly called Scotiabank in English and Banque Scotia in French) is the third largest bank in Canada by deposits and market capitalization.
+The Bank of Nova Scotia (commonly called Scotiabank in English and Banque Scotia in French) is the third largest bank in Canada by deposits and market capitalisation.
 The bank was founded in 1832 in Halifax, Nova Scotia.
 Its primary corporate offices are located in Toronto, Ontario.
-Bank activities are organised around three segments: Canadian Banking: retail, wealth management, corporate banking, International Banking: retail banking in the Caribbean and Central America, Mexico, Latin America and Asia and Global Banking and Markets which provides clients with corporate banking, investment banking and capital markets solutions.
+The Bank's activities include personal and commercial banking, wealth management and private banking, corporate and investment banking, and capital markets.

 44 King St. W.